qjebbs/go-sqlb/readme.md

 		// returning means the ID will be returned after insertion.
 		ID int64 `sqlb:"col:id;pk;returning"`
 		// Created is the creation time.
-		// noupdate means this field will not be updated on update operations.
+		// readonly means this field will be excluded from INSERT / UPDATE, created usually set by DB default value.
-		Created *time.Time `sqlb:"col:created;noupdate"`
+		Created *time.Time `sqlb:"col:created;readonly"`
 		// Updated is the last update time.
 		// conflict_set means when inserting an existing record, the Updated will be updated.
+		// insert_omitempty is added since insert NULL for updated is meaningless.
-		Updated *time.Time `sqlb:"col:updated;conflict_set"`
+		Updated *time.Time `sqlb:"col:updated;insert_omitempty;conflict_set"`
 	}

 	type User struct {
-		// The value defined by 'tables' can be inherited by nested fields
+		// The value defined by 'tables' and 'from' can be inherited by nested fields
 		// and by subsequent sibling fields of the current struct.
 		Model `sqlb:"table:users"`
 		// unique indicates this column has a unique constraint, which can be used to locate records for Load / Delete operation.